 The UGS and the U.S. Geological Survey (USGS) provide useful resources for landslide-hazard investigations.
 UGS maps show known landslides at a statewide scale (1:500,000; Harty, 1991) and at 30 x 60-minute quadrangle scale (1:100,000; Elliott and Harty, 2010).
-However, these small-scale maps may not be suitable as the only resource for landslide locations for a site- or even development-scale investigation.
+Landslide polygons from these maps, along with new landslide mapping, are in the Utah Landslide Database (https://gis.utah.gov/data/geoscience/ landslides/).
+However, these small-scale maps may not be suitable as the only resource for landslide locations for a site- or a development-scale investigation.
 Additionally, Giraud and Shaw (2007) prepared a statewide landslide susceptibility map of Utah at a scale of 1:500,000.
-Large landslide deposits are commonly shown on modern geologic maps, and the UGS and others commonly map surficial (Quaternary) geology on USGS 7.5-minute quadrangle maps (1:24,000 scale [1" = 2000']).
+Large landslide deposits are commonly shown on modern geologic maps, and the UGS and others commonly map surficial (Quaternary) geology on USGS 7.5-minute quadrangle maps (1:24,000 scale [1'' = 2000']).
 Additional sources of relevant information including links to several UGS-maintained web pages are presented in the Literature Searches and Information Resources section in chapter 2.